Oksana Maksymchuk: Non-fiction

 Maksymchuk published research articles on ancient relativism, civic virtue, and moral education in Archiv für Geschichte der Philosophie and the British Journal for the History of Philosophy.
 Her papers on the role of leisure and amusement in human flourishing and on the limitations of futurist poetry appeared in edited volumes.

 Awards

-Maksymchuk was a visiting writer in residence at the Institute for Advanced Study at the Central European University, University of Arkansas in Fayetteville, and the Cheuse Center for International Writers.
+Maksymchuk was a visiting writer or a writer in residence at Baruch College, University of Chicago, Institute for Advanced Study at the Central European University, University of Arkansas in Fayetteville, Cheuse Center for International Writers, and Villa Waldberta in Munich.

 She won first place in the Richmond Lattimore and Joseph Brodsky-Stephen Spender translation competitions.

 Her co-translation of Marianna Kiyanovska's collection The Voices of Babyn Yar was supported by a National Endowment for the Arts Translation Fellowship.
 It won the Scaglione Prize for Literary Translation from the Modern Language Association of America, Peterson Translated Book Award, and American Association for Ukrainian Studies Translation Prize.

 As a Ukrainian-language poet, she is a recipient of Ihor-Bohdan Antonych(uk) and Smoloskyp(uk) prizes.

 Her collection Still City was longlisted for the 2025 Griffin Poetry Prize and the 2025 PEN/Voelcker Award for Poetry.